veraison/cover/README.md

   into the "corim store" as RV (reference values), EV (endorsed values), and EVS (endorsed values series) relations.
-- The signature on the evidence is verified using a trust anchor obtained from the corim store based on an identifier inside he evidence.
+- The signature on the evidence is verified using a trust anchor obtained from the corim store based on an identifier inside the evidence.
 This is scheme-specific.
 For CCA, the instance ID is used.
 Evidence claims are then extracted as ECT (environment-claims tuple) records.
 - The evidence ECTs are then matched to the relations in the corim store.
 This results in the ACS (appraisal claims set) -- a vector of ECT records containing evidence claims and matched reference values and endorsements.
 - The ACS is used as an input into the policy engine along with scheme-specific policies.
-Each policy results in an appraisal containing an AR4SI[3] trust vector.
+Each policy results in an appraisal containing an AR4SI \[[3]\] trust vector.
-- The appraisals are added to an attestation result in EAR[2] format.
+- The appraisals are added to an attestation result in EAR \[[2]\] format.

 [1]: https://www.ietf.org/archive/id/draft-ietf-rats-corim-08.html#name-example-verifier-algorithm
 [2]: https://www.ietf.org/archive/id/draft-fv-rats-ear-05.html